scheidan/WaMaSim/README.md

 }

-## 2) Define a complicated (and probably useless) rehabilitation strategy
+## 2) Define a complicated (and pretty useless) rehabilitation strategy
 mystrategy <- . %>%
   replace.n.highest.risk(n=2, failure.rate=f.rate) %>%
   replace.more.failures.than(max.failures=5) %>%
   replace.older.than(max.age=100, max.cost=2e6)  %>%
   replace.n.oldest(n=3) %>%
   replace.n.random(n=4)
 ## This defines a prioritized sequence of annual rehabilitation steps as follows:
 ## each year, and as long as there is enough budget, replace first the 2 pipes
 ## with the highest risk of failure, then all pipes with more than 5 failures,
 ## then all pipes more than 100 years old, then the 3 oldest remaining pipes, and
 ## finally replace 4 randomly selected pipes.
 Additionally, spendings on the
 ## rehabilitation strategy replace.older.than can not exceed a maximum
 ## budget of 2,000,000 CHF.

-## Or, define a "do nothing" rehabilitation strategy (i.e. repairs only, no pipe replacement)
+## Or, define a "do nothing" rehabilitation strategy (i.e. repairs only, no pipe replacement):
 # mystrategy <- . %>% do.nothing